General thoracic and lung surgery

 The majority of the thoracic oncology cases are approached in a multi-disciplinary fashion, with consideration of each case by the thoracic surgeon and a group of expert physicians in radiology, pathology, pulmonary medicine, and specialists in the use of chemotherapy and radiation treatments.
 This section has implemented the use of video-assisted thoracic surgery (VATS) for certain diagnostic and therapeutic procedures of the pleura and lungs, as well as anatomic lobectomy for cure of early-stage lung cancer.

-The section of general thoracic surgery at UF also is involved in the surgical treatment of appropriately selected patients with emphysema by utilizing lung volume reduction surgery (LVRS) or lung transplantation, which also may be used to treat end-stage lung disease from other causes as well.
+The section of general thoracic surgery at UF Health also is involved in the surgical treatment of appropriately selected patients with emphysema by utilizing lung volume reduction surgery (LVRS) or lung transplantation, which also may be used to treat end-stage lung disease from other causes as well.